khoulihan/micropython-tmp102/README.md

 Usage
 =====

-The main functionality of this module is contained in the Tmp102 class, which wraps an I2C object from the pyb module to configure and read from a tmp102 device at a specific address.
+The main functionality of this package is contained in the Tmp102 class, which wraps an I2C object from the pyb module to configure and read from a tmp102 device at a specific address.